-Under exceptional circumstances, if the Investment Manager considers this to be in the best interest of the shareholders, on a temporary basis and for defensive purposes, the Sub-Fund may also hold, up to 100% of its net assets, liquidities as among other cash deposits, money market funds (under the above-mentioned 10% limit) and money market instruments.
+Under exceptional circumstances, if the Investment Manager considers this to be in the best interest of the shareholders, on a temporary basis and for defensive purposes, the Sub-Fund may also hold, up to 100% of its net assets, cash (at sight) and Cash Equivalents (as defined in the main body of the Prospectus, section "Definitions").

-The Sub-Fund may also invest up to 20% of its net assets in structured products (other than asset-backed securities, mortgage-backed securities and convertible bond type instruments), such as but not limited to certificates or any other transferable securities whose returns are correlated with changes in, among others, transferable securities (equities or debt securities) or a basket of transferable securities or correlated with changes in commodities (including precious metals) with cash settlement.
+The Sub-Fund may invest up to 20% of its net assets in structured products (other than asset-backed securities, mortgage-backed securities and convertible bond type instruments), such as but not limited to certificates or any other transferable securities whose returns are correlated with changes in, among others, transferable securities (equities or debt securities) or a basket of transferable securities or correlated with changes in commodities (including precious metals) with cash settlement.